The Eight Steps of EMDR Therapy

 - Helps individuals process big, overwhelming emotions in a more manageable, comfortable manner

-EMDR can help you address the underlying issues related to your substance use disorder, a mental illness, and/or a traumatic experience that is standing in the way of your success and wellbeing.
+EMDR can help you address the underlying issues related to your substance use disorder.
+It can also help a mental illness, and/or a traumatic experience.
+Those experiences may be standing in the way of your success and wellbeing.

-Call us right now if you would like to learn more about EMDR therapy or incorporate it into your treatment program.
-Our certified and licensed counselors will discuss with you if you’re a good candidate for it and guide you through the process as part of your outpatient addiction rehab.
+Call us right now if you would like to learn more about EMDR therapy or incorporate it into your treatment program here in Colorado.
+Our certified and licensed counselors will discuss with you if you’re a good candidate for it.
+The team will guide you through the process as part of your outpatient addiction rehab.